rapidsai/docs/install/install.md

 To resolve this error please follow one of these steps:
 - If the Conda installation is version `22.11` or newer, run: `conda install -n base conda-libmamba-solver`
-- If the Conda installtion is older than `22.11`, please update your [Conda or Miniconda to the latest version](https://conda.io/projects/conda/en/stable/user-guide/install/index.html){: target="_blank"}
+- If the Conda installation is older than `22.11`, please update your [Conda or Miniconda to the latest version](https://conda.io/projects/conda/en/stable/user-guide/install/index.html){: target="_blank"}
 - Use [Mamba directly](https://mamba.readthedocs.io/en/latest/installation.html){: target="_blank"}
 - Use the classic solver by removing `--solver=libmamba` from the `conda create` command provided by the selector